 We take great pride the quantity and quality of our research and scholarly activity at all levels.
 Our faculty publish numerous papers each year in leading scholarly journals, many of which have graduate and undergraduate students as co-authors.
 As an undergraduate psychology major at UNL, you have the opportunity to be actively engaged in research.

-• Gain skills in critical thinking, problem-solving, teamwork, use of technology, and communication just to name a few.
+- Gain skills in critical thinking, problem-solving, teamwork, use of technology, and communication just to name a few.

-• Our students present dozens of papers and posters annually at scientific conferences, and we lead UNL’s College of Arts and Sciences in honors theses submitted.
+- Our students present dozens of papers and posters annually at scientific conferences, and we lead UNL’s College of Arts and Sciences in honors theses submitted.

-• Preparation for graduate school – Conducting research as an undergraduate shows a potential graduate school you are capable of conducting research as a graduate student, balancing your coursework with the additional responsibilities of research, and understanding the importance of research within the field of psychology.
+- Preparation for graduate school – conducting research as an undergraduate shows a potential graduate school you are capable of conducting research as a graduate student, balancing your coursework with the additional responsibilities of research, and understanding the importance of research within the field of psychology.

-• Getting to know and work with a faculty member who might one day be willing to serve as a reference for graduate school or a job!
+- Getting to know and work with a faculty member who might one day be willing to serve as a reference for graduate school or a job!

-• Earn academic credit and fulfill the University's Experiential Learning requirement.
+- Earn academic credit and fulfill the university's Experiential Learning requirement.

-1. Search through the websites of department research labs to find labs in which you are interested.
+- Search through the websites of department research labs to find labs in which you are interested.

-3. Search for funding opportunities for undergraduate research through UCARE or the McNair Scholars program.
+- Search for funding opportunities for undergraduate research through UCARE or the McNair Scholars program.

-4. Determine if you can or should sign up for course credit by talking to your faculty member and/or Psychology advisor.
-It may be possible to earn academic credit for your research experience and fulfill the experiential learning requirement by enrolling in CASC 098 (0 cr) or PSYC 498 (1-6 cr).
-See the CAS Experiential Research page or schedule an appointment with a Psychology advisor via Student Success Hub (instructions) for more information.
-To get credit, students must complete a research agreement with a faculty member, work with that faculty member to develop a syllabus, and complete weekly progress reports.
+Determine if you can or should sign up for course credit by talking to your faculty member and academic advisor.
+It may be possible to enroll in academic credit for your research experience and fulfill the experiential learning requirement by enrolling in CASC 98 (0 credit hours) or PSYC 498 (1-6 credit hours).

 When to start